 People with jobs that expose them to gasoline regularly should always follow proper precautions, such as wearing protective clothing or masks.

-- washing the hands thoroughly as soon as any gasoline gets on the skin
+- washing the skin thoroughly as soon as any gasoline comes into contact with it

 - keeping gasoline and gasoline products stored in a safe place that children cannot access